The Standard Model effective field theory at work: Standard Model effective field theory

 where $R$ denotes a redundant operator, $Q$~an operator part of the physical four-dimensional basis, and $E$ an evanescent operator.
 The projection~$\mathcal{P}$ is performed using, e.g., Fierz identities or Dirac algebra reduction identities, as discussed before, which are intrinsically four-dimensional.
 The evanescent operator can then be implicitly defined as ${E} \equiv {R}-{Q}$.
 It is formally of rank~$\epsilon$ and thus vanishes in the four-dimensional limit.
 However, when inserting an evanescent operator in a UV divergent one-loop diagram, the operator can combine with a $1/\epsilon$~pole, resulting in a finite contribution to a one-loop matrix element.
 Therefore, despite vanishing in four dimensions, evanescent operators still yield physical contributions.
 However, these contributions are local, since the UV poles of any one-loop diagram are so.
 Thus, the one-loop effect of evanescent operators can be interpreted as finite shifts of the Wilson coefficients of the physical basis.
 Therefore, their physical effects can be absorbed by introducing finite counterterms.
 The resulting renormalization scheme is free of evanescent operators, but notably does not agree with the $\smash{\overline{\mathrm{MS}}}$~scheme.

-Evanescent contributions were first studied in the context of next-to-leading-order~(NLO) computations of the anomalous dimension of the \textit{weak effective Hamiltonian} \cite{Dugan:1990df,Buras:1989xd,Herrlich:1994kh}, and recently extended to the low-energy effective field theory~(LEFT) \cite{Aebischer:2022aze,Aebischer:2022tvz,Aebischer:2022rxf} and the SMEFT \cite{Fuentes-Martin:2022vvu}.
+Evanescent contributions were first studied in the context of next-to-leading-order~(NLO) computations of the anomalous dimension of the \textit{weak effective Hamiltonian} \cite{Dugan:1990df,Buras:1989xd,Herrlich:1994kh}, and recently extended to the low-energy effective field theory~(LEFT) \cite{Aebischer:2022aze,Aebischer:2022tvz,Aebischer:2022rxf},\footnote{See also \cite{Aebischer:2021raf,Aebischer:2020dsw} for previous works on evanescent operators in $\Delta F=1,2$ transitions.} and the SMEFT \cite{Fuentes-Martin:2022vvu}.

 The latter reference introduced an alternative but equivalent projection prescription to handle evanescent operators: let $\smash{S_\mathrm{R}}$ be the action of the EFT containing redundant operators.
 Now, reducing the operators in $\smash{S_\mathrm{R}}$ to the Warsaw basis (or any other physical basis) using four-dimensional identities (such as Fierzing or Dirac structure reduction) we obtain the action~$\smash{S_\mathrm{W}^\prime}$.
 As discussed before, $\smash{S_\mathrm{R}}$ and $\smash{S_\mathrm{W}^\prime}$ do not reproduce the same physics and the difference is given by evanescent operators.
 However, we have seen that their effects can be absorbed by finite one-loop shifts of the Wilson coefficients in~$\smash{S_\mathrm{W}^\prime}$.
 Thus, take the action~$\smash{S_\mathrm{W}}$ which contains the same operators as~$\smash{S_\mathrm{W}^\prime}$, and we fix the Wilson coefficients of $\smash{S_\mathrm{W}}$ by requiring that it describes the same physics as~$\smash{S_\mathrm{R}}$.
 We can achieve this by requiring the corresponding quantum effective actions to agree~$\smash{\Gamma_\mathrm{W}=\Gamma_\mathrm{R}}$.
 We can express the effective action as